- About SSRL

 - - - - - - - -

 Frequently Asked Questions about the SLAC VUE Center

 What happens to User Research Administration at the facility?

 Each of the user facilities continues to have User Research Administration (URA) support at the facility:

-- FACET and Test Beam Facilities are currently managed by Christine Clarke.
+- FACET and Test Beam Facilities: Christine Clarke

 What if I already checked in for the current user run, have a valid badge and all my required training is up to date?
 Do I still need to go to the VUE Center to be checked in, or can I go straight to the User Facility?

-Most user ID badges/proximity access expired at the end of the last run year which coincides with the end of the reporting and fiscal year (9/30/16), so if you have an experiment planned October 2016 to September 2017, you will need to bring valid government-issued ID and check in at the VUE Center to obtain a badge and proximity access.
+Most user ID badges/proximity access expired at the end of the last run year which coincides with the end of the reporting and fiscal year (September 30th), so if you have an experiment planned October 2016 to September 2017, you will need to bring valid government-issued ID and check in at the VUE Center to obtain a badge and proximity access.
 Afterwards, if you have a valid badge and your training is up to date, you’re good to go for the remainder of this run cycle.
 You can either enter SLAC in the “SLAC ID” lane at the Sand Hill Road Main Gate, or swipe your badge if you’re coming through the Alpine Gate, and proceed to your destination.
-If you don’t have an active badge, then you will not be able to access Alpine Gate.
-Please use the Main Gate.
+If you don’t have an active badge, please use the Main Gate as you will not be able to access Alpine Gate.

 Once your documents have been verified, and providing all is OK, you’ll be rebadged and on your way.
 Important: Failure to bring your valid documents could result in delays.

 How do I know if my training has expired and if I need to retake it before I come?